jameswestgate/extendify/readme.md

 		console.log(person.name + ' is in the secret club.');

 ```

+Every object can use the _Object.extend_ method and each object created via _Object.type_ uses _Object.extend_ internally as a constructor.

 Extendify adds a namespacing function _Object.parse_ to create structures that organise complex code: